Looking after your Christmas tree

-Purchasing and decorating a real Christmas Tree is one of the most exciting things to do in the festive season - and there's nothing like a real tree from Forestry and Land Scotland!
-Join us as we take you through 5 top tips for looking after your real tree when you bring it home.
+Purchasing and decorating a real Christmas tree is one of the most exciting things to do in the festive season - and there's nothing like a real tree from Forestry and Land Scotland!
+Join us as we take you through five top tips for looking after your real tree when you bring it home.

 1. Pick the perfect tree!

-Without a doubt, the best Christmas Tree is one that is all-natural, sustainably grown, and will fill your house with the fresh scent of real pine needles.
-The best way to do this in Scotland is to come and join us for Christmas with Forestry and Land Scotland, and pick the perfect tree!
+Without a doubt, the best Christmas tree is one that is all-natural, sustainably grown and will fill your house with the fresh scent of the forest.
+The best way to do this in Scotland is to visit one of our Christmas tree sales centres and pick the perfect tree!

 Now you've chosen your tree, follow the rest of our top tips to keep it at its glorious best throughout the festive season...